SAP/devops-docker-images/README.md

 | CM Client | Interact with SAP Solution Manager or CTS using the command line. | [cm-client/](cm-client/) |

-# Requirements
+# General Requirements

 A [Docker](https://www.docker.com/) environment is needed to build and run Docker images.
 You should be familiar with basic docker commands to build and run these images.
+Each individual Dockerfile may have additional requirements.
+Those requirements are documented with each Dockerfile.

 # Download and Installation